 A tutorial with the pattern layout and sewing instructions is available for download here: Haithabu smokkr tutorial

 My smokkr is sewn in Korp‘s brown herringbone wool mix Vide 02.
-Since I’m pregnant and can’t fit into the dress at the time I’m posting this I unfortunately have no pictures of the dress while on the body.
+Since it’s sewn to be sold to someone else (and I’m pregnant and can’t fit into the dress at the time I’m posting this) I unfortunately have no pictures of the dress while on the body.

 The suspenders are sewn in the same wool as the rest of the dress.
 They measure approx. 120 cm long, are folded in four, stitched together along the long side and folded double creating approx. 60 cm long loops, attached to the back upper hem of the smokkr.
 Identical 8 cm long loops were made for the front of the dress.
 The position of the straps on the back of the smokkr is based on the fragment below (Hägg, 1974, p.
 38-42).